Ne0n09/cloudflared-remotefalcon/docs/extra/index.md

-## Update or view the .env file manually outside of the configure-rf script

-The [configure-rf](../scripts/index.md#__tabbed_1_1) script isn't required to view or make updates to the [.env](../architecture/files.md#env) file.

-You can manually edit the file, but the compose stack will have to be brought down manually and the Remote Falcon images rebuilt for some settings to take effect.

-- To view the .env file:
-    ```sh
-    cat remotefalcon/.env
-    ```

-- To manually edit the .env file:
-    ```sh
-    nano remotefalcon/.env
-    ```

 ## External API

 Follow the steps below to get access to the external API for your self hosted Remote Falcon.